Virtuoso Recorder Seminar July 18-25, 2021 Alison Melville, Director

 2. Your resume or a brief description (one or two paragraphs) summarizing your musical background and experience, including formal and informal training and education.

 3. 10-15 minutes of music showing your technique, expression, and understanding of baroque style.
 The piece need not be accompanied.
-For 2016, please include a selection from a German composer if possible.
+For 2021, please include a selection from a German composer or source if possible.
 Please include composer and title information with your submission.

 Many file types for audio and video can be uploaded on the Acceptd website.